jgm/skylighting/skylighting/README.md

 the core types and functions of this project is licensed under the BSD3 license and bundles the GPL-licensed XML files separately.

+The KDE project now recommends that new syntax highlighting files be MIT licensed.

 References
 ----------